Online reading circle for Technology, Music, Art and Philosophy

 - Chapters 3, 4, 5 and 6 (p.
 48 - 134) of The Real World of Technology by Ursula Franklin.

-- Introduction, Part I, Part 2 (pp. 15 - 159 and Part III, Chapter 1 in On the Mode of Existence of Technical Objects by Gilbert Simondon.
+- Introduction, Part I, Part II (pp. 15 - 159 and Part III, Chapters 1 and 2 in On the Mode of Existence of Technical Objects by Gilbert Simondon.

 We hope that as many people as possible will join the reading circle.
 It's open to everyone, and you can choose whether you want to attend all the sessions or just a selection.
 You do not need to have read all the material in advance.
 PDFs for both books can be found via the links above.